uiua-lang/uiua/site/text/data_defs.md

 The constructor for a variant adds a tag to the array to disambiguate which variant it is.
 This tag is an incrementing integer starting from `0`.
 Each module has its own tag counter.

 Variants can have any number of fields, including none.
+Unlike normal data definitions, variants cannot be declared as private.

 ```uiua
 ┌─╴Shape